Autodesk/bifrost-usd/src/docs/ENU/USD_Stage_add_to_stage.md

 ### `stage`

 The USD stage to add to.
 If nothing is connected, an empty stage is created.
-You can right-click on the port and choose **Connect Node** to quickly add and connect a node that opens or creates a new stage.
+You can right-click on the port and choose **Create Node** to quickly add and connect a node that opens or creates a new stage.

 ### `prim_definitions`